pingidentity/pingdirectory-go-client/configurationapi/docs/AddSyslogJsonAuditLogPublisherRequest.md

 ### NewAddSyslogJsonAuditLogPublisherRequest

-`func NewAddSyslogJsonAuditLogPublisherRequest(publisherName string, schemas []EnumsyslogJsonAuditLogPublisherSchemaUrn, syslogExternalServer []string, syslogFacility EnumlogPublisherSyslogFacilityProp, syslogSeverity EnumlogPublisherSyslogSeverityProp, enabled bool, ) *AddSyslogJsonAuditLogPublisherRequest`
+`func NewAddSyslogJsonAuditLogPublisherRequest(publisherName string, schemas []EnumsyslogJsonAuditLogPublisherSchemaUrn, syslogExternalServer []string, enabled bool, ) *AddSyslogJsonAuditLogPublisherRequest`

 NewAddSyslogJsonAuditLogPublisherRequest instantiates a new AddSyslogJsonAuditLogPublisherRequest object This constructor will assign default values to properties that have it defined,